D7ry/Enigma-Emulator/README.md

-# 61B_ENIGMA
+# Enigma-Emulator
- an emulation of a WWII Germany cipher device for my CS class project.
+ An emulation of a WWII Germany cipher device as a OO practice, written in early 2021.